girder/large_image_wheels/README.md

 This also builds some non-version specific libraries to ensure they have recent dependencies:
 - bioformats

+In general version numbers have some additional component to the base library (e.g., an extra .1 added to the end) to ensure that they do not have conflicts with exact version numbers on pypi.

 ## Extras

 Various related executables are bundled with the Python packages.
 These are added as package data in a `bin` directory within the main package.
 There is a python wrapper script exposing these in the Python binary path.
 For instance, `gdalinfo` is available from the `GDAL` package.
 It is located in the Python site-packages `osgeo/bin` directory.
 To access it directly (rather than through the wrapper script), the appropriate directory can be gleaned from Python as part of a bash command, e.g., `` `python -c 'import os,sys,osgeo;sys.stdout.write(os.path.dirname(osgeo.__file__))'`/bin/gdalinfo --version``.